sammylupt/wordlet/README.md

 ## Nerd stuff

+Building the app locally requires Rust 1.58 or higher.

 This was an exercise in writing a fully functional Rust program.
 There are probably better and more performant ways to implement the Wordlet algorithm but I purposely did not look at how Wordle was implemented.